BillyGeros94/PYTHONPortfolio/README.md

 - **Project 4: EDA of Global Companies**

     In this project, I performed an exploratory data analysis (EDA) on a dataset of the world’s largest companies, focusing on revenue, profits, assets, and market value.
 After loading the data, I cleaned the financial columns, which included values with 'B' for billions and 'M' for millions, converting them into comparable numerical values.
-There were a few missing values in the last row, which I filled with reasonable estimates, ensuring consistency for analysis.
+Once I ensured the dataset was ready, I checked for any missing values and confirmed there were none.

     The analysis began by examining the distribution of revenue, profits, and market value.
 The histograms showed a skewed distribution, with a few large companies dominating the financial landscape.
-Using a correlation heatmap, I found a strong correlation between revenue and profits (0.87), but a weaker relationship between assets and other variables, particularly market value (0.15).
+Using a correlation heatmap, I found a strong correlation between market value and profits (0.76), but a weaker relationship between assets and other variables, particularly market value (0.15).
 This suggests that assets do not strongly predict a company's market valuation, which is likely influenced by profitability and future growth expectations.

     I then focused on the top 10 companies by revenue, profits, and market value.
-Companies like Saudi Aramco, JPMorgan Chase, and ICBC were consistently at the top.
+Companies like Saudi Aramco, Apple, and Microsoft were consistently at the top.
 A scatter plot of revenue versus profits highlighted the positive correlation but also showed outliers with exceptionally high profits.

     Next, I explored the data by country.
 The United States and China dominated, both in terms of the number of companies and total revenue generated.
 I also calculated the profit